jpedro/jpedro.github.io/stuff.md

 ## Mastery

 The internets tell me mastery is spending 10 thousand hours doing something.
-Sweet but I prefer this:
+Cute but no. I prefer this:

 It's when you made all the possible mistakes you can.
 Many, many times.